+Telephone number:

+E-mail address:

 CDE Certification Information:

-Has the Applicant already been certified as a CDE by the CDFI Fund or submitted a CDE Certification Application by the stated deadline in the NOAA?
+Has the Applicant already been certified as a CDE by the CDFI Fund by the date the NOAA for this Allocation Round is published in the Federal Register?

-Yes, CDE Certification Control Number: _
+Yes, CDE Certification Control Number:

-No
+No, Applicant is not eligible to apply for an NMTC Allocation if the Applicant is not certified as a CDE by the date the NOAA for this Allocation Round is published in the Federal Register.

 Subsidiary CDEs are ineligible to submit Allocation Applications.